sharma0864/Churn-ML-Project/README.md

 | Logistic Reg. | 0.745558	| 0.823453 | 0.713904 |	0.598655 |
 | Voting Classifier |	0.762615 | 0.835282 | 0.729947 | 0.620455 |

-**Best Model:** **XGBoost** - Achieved the highest performance across all key metrics, providing the most reliable predictions for customer churn.
+**Best Model:** **XGBoost** - Rationale: XGBoost offers the highest Recall (identifying 79% of all churners) and the highest AUC.
+For this project, catching the maximum number of potential churners is the top priority, making XGBoost the most strategic choice, despite Random Forest having the highest overall Accuracy.

 ### ROC Curve
 ![ROC Curve](README_Assets/Roc-Curve-Comparison.png)